Abdullah-Abdelnaby-dev/product-gallery/README.md

 A responsive product gallery built with **React**, **TypeScript**, **Vite**, and **TailwindCSS**.
 This project fetches products from [FakeStoreAPI](https://fakestoreapi.com/) and allows users to:

+- 🖼️ View and browse a list of products
 - 🔎 Filter products by name (case-insensitive)
 - ↕️ Sort products by price and name
 - 🌗 Toggle between Light and Dark modes